austinmama/customer-portal/customerportal-faq.md

 {: #bicp_wholinkaccts}
 {: faq}

 Only {{site.data.keyword.BluSoftlayer_notm}} infrastructure master users can link SoftLayer and {{site.data.keyword.Bluemix_notm}} accounts.
-A master user's email must also be associated to the primary owner of the {{site.data.keyword.Bluemix_notm}} account being linked.
+A master user's email must also be associated to the primary owner of the {{site.data.keyword.Bluemix_notm}} account that's being linked.

 ## Why do I get an error when I try to log in with my SoftLayer user name?
 {: #bicp_SLloginerror}